ds2010/pyStoNED/doc/sphinx/examples/z/stoned_z.rst

-Taking the multiplicative model as our starting point, we introduce the contextual variables, represented by `r`-dimensional vectorszi that represent the measured values of operational conditions and practices, to obtain the following semi-nonparametric, partial log-linear equation
+Taking the multiplicative model as our starting point, we introduce the contextual variables, represented by `r`-dimensional vectors :math:`z_i` that represent the measured values of operational conditions and practices, to obtain the following semi-nonparametric, partial log-linear equation